-- Unless otherwise stated, all financial values should be input in nominal values Unless otherwise stated, all financial values should be input in the price of the year to which the RIGs relate, ie 2021-22 data should be in 2021-22 prices.
+- Unless otherwise stated, all financial values should be input in nominal values.
 Values that feed into the PCFM are either required to be stated in 2018-19 prices or are converted into 2018-19 prices within the RRP. - Unless otherwise indicated in the RIGs or templates, actual financial values should be provided in £ million to a minimum of three decimal places, and displayed at one decimal place, with financial values reconciling with the audited regulatory accounts.
 However, the ESO is required to provide all actual financial data to the highest reasonable level of accuracy available from its source systems, and commensurate with the purpose for which such data is intended taking into consideration the appropriate allocations that are necessary to complete the tables. - Workload units and outputs should be reported at the highest level of accuracy from the source systems and commensurate with the purpose for which such data is intended, taking into consideration the appropriate allocations that are necessary to complete the tables, unless stated otherwise in the Electricity Transmission Licence or elsewhere in this document.
-Workload and outputs should be entered in the unit of measurement set out in the RIGs or templates. - Unless otherwise indicated in the RIGs or templates, financial values should be input as positive values in nominal values.

-• Where a reportable value is zero or not applicable to the ESO then a zero must be input rather than the cell being left blank.
+Workload and outputs should be entered in the unit of measurement set out in the RIGs or templates. - Unless otherwise indicated in the RIGs or templates, financial values should be input in nominal values. - Where a reportable value is zero or not applicable to the ESO then a zero must be input rather than the cell being left blank.